zmnpl/twad/README.md

 ### Setup Your Environment

 ***twad*** assumes, you have **one folder**, where your IWADs *doom.wad* and *doom2.wad* are placed and all your pwads (such as mapsets, gameplay mods etc. ...) are put in the same folder oder subfolder of this.
 The folder, where you put your IWADs is known as **DOOMWADDIR**.
+The bad thing about this is, you need to organize modfiles yourself.
+However, this is the good thing as well.
+No unclear storage format or location.
+You have full control over your DOOMWADDIR.
+And since ***twad*** stores relative paths, your DOOMWADDIR is quickly migrated to another location if need be.

 1) Setup your **DOOMWADDIR** as described above
 2) twad's first start will ask you for the path of **DOOMWADDIR**